 The Gogarth Saga.
 A two part article about the sea cliffs of Gogarth, which appeared in Mountain 57 and 58.

 Bolder Boulder.
 An article about climbing in Boulder, Colorado, which appeared in Mountain 86.

 Those Fearful Days.
 An article about three climbs I did, which appeared in Rock + Ice #54.

 The Most Amazing Move in the World.
 An article somewhat about the first ascent of Creeping Lemma on Gogarth, Anglesey.

 The Sharp End.
 An article about me which appeared in Rock & Ice, December 2000.
 (The caption on the initial photo is incorrect: I did both the first and second ascents of Days of Heaven 😀)

-I wrote another book on computer programming (Software Quality and Productivity) but it is long out of print.
-I wrote guidebooks to two rock climbing areas in the U.K. (Gogarth and Clogwyn du’r Arddu) and have also started but not finished various other books.
-Besides that I’ve had articles and interviews published in software and climbing magazines, and have had various other blogs – Endless Curiosity, and Diary of an Indecisive Man.
+Besides all this I’ve had various other articles and interviews published in software and climbing magazines, and have had a few blogs – Endless Curiosity, and Diary of an Indecisive Man.
 My current blog is Cat World.